Post Hole Concrete Calculator

 How deep should a fence post hole be?+

-A common rule is to bury one-third to one-half of the post's above-ground height, with a minimum depth of 24 inches for most residential fences.
+A common rule is to bury one-third to one-half of the post's above-ground height, with a minimum depth of 24 inches (about 60 cm) for most residential fences.

 Do I need to subtract the post's volume?+